Diet - eating better, feeling better

 These foods will fuel your body and brain!

-Your health is your most important asset.
+Going forward Your health is your most important asset.
 Choose to eat foods rich in nutrients that heal, repair, and rejuvenate your body.
 You will never regret taking steps to fill the energy gap you may have experienced to date, a gap created as a result of a sugar-intensive diet.

 Keeping your brain alert and energetic is well worth the discipline it takes to reach for foods that truly fuel you, rather than foods that fatigue you.